apache/beam/learning/prompts/code-generation/02_io_pubsub.md

 Prompt:
-Write the python code to read messages from a PubSub subscription.
+Write the python code to read messages from a Pub/Sub subscription.
 Response:
 You can read messages from a Pub/Sub subscription or topic using the `ReadFromPubSub` transform.
 Pub/Sub is only supported in streaming pipelines.